 Do you struggle with practicing good self-care?
-Mary Cross, rheumatoid patient and founder of Inflammation Vacation, shares her tips for people with chronic pain.
+Mary Cross, rheumatoid patient, shares her tips for people with chronic pain.

-Practicing good self-care when you have a chronic illness or chronic pain can have a huge impact on your body mentally and physically.
-At a time when we are all at home in quarantine, this subject is even more relevant than ever.
+Practicing good self-care when you have a chronic illness like arthritis can have a huge impact on your body mentally and physically.
 Sometimes it feels like a lot, trying to manage pain and illness and also practice self-care.

 I used to see it as extra work to take on, to my already large load of stuff I was already dealing with.
 In the past few years, I have learned, it doesn’t have to be a task on your to-do list but just part of your daily life.
 Incorporating self-care doesn’t have to override taking medication and vise versa.
 Self-care is not something doctors use to talk to their patients about as much.
 It has been in recent years that doctors are having conversations with their patients about the extra benefits of self-care that can nurture your body.

 There are many ways to incorporate healthy lifestyle changes to improve your health.
 Finding a kind of exercise that doesn’t irritate or flare your chronic pain is a great one.
 It does not have to be an intense workout.